Tanmay244/Tanmay244/README.md

 # Hi there 👋, This is Tanmay Agrawal
-## I am a Machine Learning practitioner.
-### Currently undergoing my Junior year of B.Tech.
-(Computer Science and Engineering) at SRM Institute of Science and Technology, Chennai.
-### Passionate, Enthusiast and Proﬁcient to learn new skills and technologies in the field of Machine Learning using Python and R Language.
+## Software Engineer at KORE.AI | Former Research Intern at SAMSUNG | Ex Machine Learning Intern at SIEMENS

+### Aspiring to advance expertise in Computer Science and AI technologies, conduct impactful research, and develop innovative solutions that address real-world challenges, while contributing to the academic and professional AI community.

 ![5357b5b77a0f80c](https://user-images.githubusercontent.com/56449549/89924943-a7c81200-db8d-11ea-8b65-079f353c9d19.jpg)

+### Motivated and astute, eager to learn new skills and technologies.
+Adaptive in approach, swift in thinking, hungry for knowledge, and ardent to innovate new things in the field of Software Development and Machine Learning.
+With a handy grip over programming languages, currently working as a Software Engineer in AI / ML / NLP, Prompt Engineering, and backend development.

 ---

-- 🔭 Working on various ML and DL projects.
+- 🔭 Working on cutting edge AI technologies at Kore.ai
+- 🌱 Spotlight Award holder for being a stellar performer and creating a visible impact at Kore.ai
+- 🔭 Ex- SAMSUNG PRISM Research Intern
-- 🌱 Learning profus concepts on Deep Learning and Artificial Intelligence.
+- 🌱 Ex- Machine Learning Intern at SIEMENS
+- 🔭 Research Paper Publication in IEEE and UGC CARE Peer Reviewed International Journal
+- 🌱 Excelled in CSE department with a CGPA of 9.89 out of 10
+- 🔭 SRMJEEE Merit Scholarship Holder (25% tuition fee waiver) (Sum of INR 2,50,000)
+- 🌱 Ex Lead Programmer at SRM Team ROBOCON
 ---

 ### Languages and Tools: